Link FactSet and CRSP

 My thoughts on Python for accounting research

 There is a temptation for accounting PhD students to invest in learning Python.
-However, I would recommend accounting PhD students focus more on SAS + Stata than on Python in their first year for a few practical and technical reasons:
+However, I would recommend that accounting PhD students focus more on SAS + Stata than on Python in their first year for a few practical and technical reasons:

-3. Anand et al. authored an excellent methodology article – Vic Anand, Khrystyna Bochkay, Roman Chychyla and Andrew Leone (2020 isbn), “Using Python for Text Analysis in Accounting Research (forthcoming)”, Foundations and Trends ® in Accounting: Vol. xx, No. xx, pp 1–18.
-DOI: 10.1561/XXXXXXXXX.
+• An excellent methodology article authored by Vic Anand, Khrystyna Bochkay, Roman Chychyla and Andrew Leone (2020), “Using Python for Text Analysis in Accounting Research”, Foundations and Trends® in Accounting: Vol. 14: No. 3–4, pp 128–359. https://dx.doi.org/10.1561/1400000062.

-Posted in Learning Resources, Python | 1 Comment
+Posted in Learning Resources, Python | Tagged , | 1 Comment

 Outcome = TREATMENT + POST + TREATMENT * POST